-- A. This regulation shall govern access to college premises by representatives who wish to solicit signatures on petitions for the purpose of submission of a ballot proposition to voters, or nomination of a candidate for elective office, in a city-, county-, or state-wide election. - B. Each college president shall designate general hours of accessibility for solicitation and a location on college premises where all representatives on behalf of any candidate or ballot proposition may solicit signatures.
-The location shall be in a common area where the solicitation will not serve as an obstruction to student activities or otherwise disrupt the college environment. - C. All solicitation must take place in designated areas.
+- 1. This regulation shall govern access to college premises by representatives who wish to solicit signatures on petitions for the purpose of submission of a ballot proposition to voters, or nomination of a candidate for elective office, in a city-, county-, or state-wide election. - 2.
+Each college president shall designate general hours of accessibility for solicitation and a location on college premises where all representatives on behalf of any candidate or ballot proposition may solicit signatures.
+The location shall be in a common area where the solicitation will not serve as an obstruction to student activities or otherwise disrupt the college environment. - 3.
+All solicitation must take place in designated areas.
 Standard space may include one or two tables and chairs.
 Campus restrictions regarding amplification will apply.
-Representatives may not distribute or make available to students, employees, or college visitors any tangible item, except for informational literature about the proposed candidate or ballot initiative. - D. Representatives shall notify the designated official at each college or center of their intent to be present on college premises no fewer than three working days prior to soliciting signatures.
+Representatives may not distribute or make available to students, employees, or college visitors any tangible item, except for informational literature about the proposed candidate or ballot initiative. - 4.
+Representatives shall notify the designated official at each college or center of their intent to be present on college premises no fewer than three working days prior to soliciting signatures.
 Upon obtaining authorization, representatives shall be provided a written version of this regulation.

-Solicitation (AR 2.4.9)
+Use of Campus Grounds by Non-MCCCD-Affiliated Users (AR 2.4.9)